Is My Property Eligible for Listing in the National Register?

 This is a question owners of older properties frequently ask, and one the State Historic Preservation Office (SHPO) staff can help answer.

-In order to assess the significance and National Register eligibility of an individual property (i.e. a residence, commercial building or historic school), or a small complex of buildings (i.e. a farmstead or small industrial complex), an eligibility assessment form and current photographs of the property must be submitted to the SHPO.
-Photographs should include all sides of the property as well as its unique features, such as intricate trim or woodwork, staircases, fireplaces or exterior landscaping and outbuildings.
-Blank eligibility assessment forms and instructions can be downloaded here.
-If you are unable to download forms, you can also email your name and mailing address to email@example.com or contact the SHPO at 573-751-7858.
+In order to assess the National Register eligibility of an individual property or a small complex of buildings, the SHPO strongly encourages submission of an eligibility assessment form and current photographs of the property prior to the preparation of a National Register nomination.
+If you are unable to download the form, you can email your name and mailing address to firstname.lastname@example.org or contact the SHPO at 573-751-7858.

 All assessments are based on National Register of Historic Places criteria for eligibility.
 A property must retain most or all of its historic physical characteristics in order to be eligible for National Register listing.
 Additional information on the National Register can be obtained by visiting the National Register of Historic Places.
 Of particular use in completing the eligibility assessment are National Register Bulletin #15: "How to Apply National Register Criteria" and Bulletin #39: "Researching an Historic Property."